 Cardiology is a branch of medicine that concerns diseases and disorders of the heart and blood vessels.
 Our experienced cardiologists are responsible for the medical management of various heart diseases.
 They offer expert care for the assessment, diagnosis and treatment of many heart conditions.

-We offer a wide range of diagnostic tests and investigations to assess the health of your heart including: 24-hour ECG recording, stress ECG, echocardiogram and stress echo’s, cardiac MRI scans, coronary ultrasound and coronary angiography.
-We offer lifestyle advice, heart medicines, coronary angioplasty (the opening of blocked coronary arteries) and stents.
+We offer a wide range of diagnostic tests and investigations to assess the health of your heart including: 24-hour ECG recording, stress ECG, echocardiogram and stress echo’s, coronary ultrasound and coronary angiography.
+We offer lifestyle advice, heart medicines and stents.